Find a Grave

-Find a Grave is a website that allows the public to search and add to an online database of cemetery records.
+Find a Grave is a collaborative online database of human and pet cemetery records.
 It is owned by Ancestry.com.
 Its stated mission is "to help people from all over the world work together to find, record and present final disposition information as a virtual cemetery experience."
-Volunteers can create memorials, upload photos of grave markers or deceased persons, transcribe photos of headstones, and more.
-As of 2024, the site claimed more than 226 million memorials.
+Users can create memorials, upload photos of grave markers or deceased persons, transcribe photos of headstones, and more.
+As of 2024, the site claimed more than 250 million memorials.

 History

+Early history

-The site was created in 1995 by Salt Lake City resident Jim Tipton to support his hobby of visiting the burial sites of celebrities.
+Find a Grave was created in 1995 by Jim Tipton of Salt Lake City, Utah, to support his hobby of visiting the burial sites of famous celebrities.
+Tipton described his early childhood as a nerdy kid who a fascination for graves and an interest in HTML.
 He later added an online forum.
 Find a Grave was launched as a commercial entity in 1998, first as a trade name and then incorporated in 2000.

-The site later expanded to include graves of non-celebrities, in order to allow online visitors to pay respect to their deceased relatives or friends.
+In 2010, Find a Grave expanded to include graves of non-celebrities in order to allow online visitors to pay respect to their deceased relatives or friends.

+As part of Ancestry.com

 In 2013, Tipton sold Find a Grave to Ancestry.com, stating the genealogy company had "been linking and driving traffic to the site for several years.
 Burial information is a wonderful source for people researching their family history."
-In a September 30, 2013 press release, Ancestry.com officials said they would "launch a new mobile app, improve customer support, [and] introduce an enhanced edit system for submitting updates to memorials, foreign-language support, and other site improvements."
+According to a press release, Ancestry.com officials said they would "launch a new mobile app, improve customer support, [and] introduce an enhanced edit system for submitting updates to memorials, foreign-language support, and other site improvements."

-In March 2017, a beta website for a redesigned Find a Grave was launched at gravestage.com.
-Between May 29 and July 10 of that year the beta website was migrated to new.findagrave.com, and a new front end for it was deployed at beta.findagrave.com.
-In November 2017, the new site became live and the old site was deprecated.
-On August 20, 2018, the original Find a Grave website was officially retired.
+In 2017, a beta website for a redesigned Find a Grave was launched at gravestage.com.
+From May 29 to July 10 of that year, the beta website was migrated to new.findagrave.com, and a new front end for it was deployed at beta.findagrave.com.
+The new site became live at the end of the year, and the old site was deprecated and officially retired the following year.